-This week we took our four kids on their very first flight!
-We’ve been a full-time traveling family for a year and half, visited 45 different states, over 10 National Parks, and had not flown with our kids before.
+During our first flight with our four kids, we were thrilled and excited.
+We had been a full-time traveling family for a year and half before flying.
+We visited 45 different states, over 10 National Parks, and had not flown with our kids before.

 Instead, we traveled by RV!

-Well, this time around we needed to get back to Minnesota to visit some family quickly, and it was winter.
+Well, this time around we needed to get back to visit Stillwater Minnesota to check in on some family quickly, and it was winter.
 Not a time we wanted to drive the motorhome to Minnesota.

 So we booked 6 non-stop tickets from Tampa, FL to Minneapolis, MN and then told the kids.
 They were thrilled!